 The data system modernization requires that the staff involved throughout NOAA in the end-to-end data and information management process have the training and possess the skill mix necessary to conduct the operations and provide the services expected.
 Training and education programs are anticipated to ensure that NOAA, and ultimately the system users, will gain the maximum benefit from new technologies and procedures.
-Along with the anticipated increased efficiencies due to automation and the application of advanced technologies, skilled human resources will be added, as necessary, to meet increased user demands.
+Along with thee anticipated increased efficiencies due to automation and the application of advancede technologies, skilled human resources will be added, as necessary, to meet increased usere demands.e

-Some of the most important issues which must be considered in conducting the modernization initiative are discussed in the remainder of this section.
+Some of the most important issues which must be considered in conducting thee modernization initiative are discussed in the remainder of this section.